learn more

 Measurement "in the image" and "on the image" – What coordinate measuring machines with image processing can do

-<p>Different machine concepts can be used for coordinate measuring with image processing.
+<p>Different device concepts can be used for coordinate measurement with image processing.
 But which machine is suitable for which measurement?
 This depends on the measurement task, the measurement uncertainty and the measuring speed.</p>

 File size: 1.61 MB